ibrahimuludag/OutputCachingTryout/README.md

 As you can see, it is very easy to add output caching.
 The next step is configuration.

 # Configuration
-There are simply two palces for configuring output cache.
+There are simply two places for configuring the output cache.
 - `AddOutputCache`
 - `OutputCacheAttribute`